lmiller165/frogger-with-python-turtle-graphics/README.md

 Inhye Baik for taking the time to review my code, provide valuable feedback, and share her experiences as a Hackbrighter.

-Danielle Yasso for grabbing a coffee with me to share her experiences, as a Hackbrighter, her job search afterwards, and what she has been up to since completing the program.
+Danielle Yasso for grabbing a coffee with me to share her experiences as a Hackbrighter, her job search afterwards, and what she has accomplished since completing the program.

-Bianca Gandolfo for sharing her experience at Hack Reactor  and telling me to jump all in.
+Bianca Gandolfo for sharing her experiences at Hack Reactor, what she is doing now, and how she is mentoring with Girls Who Code.

-The original plan for my prep course project was building the game of pong.
-In the end I was able to do so with help from this tutorial.
-Afterwards I wanted to build a program that felt more like mine and was able to repurpose the concepts I learned from building python to build the frogger game.
+I am so grateful to all these women for their kindness, words of encouragement, and support.
+I can't wait to join the community of women in tech.